 Adult Pricing & Parking: Free, Train and Carousel rides $2

 Address: Village Park, 700 W C St, Kannapolis, NC 28081

 U.S. National Whitewater Center – Light Installation

 This is something a little different, and definitely not Christmas lights, but an interesting night out none the less.
 They started this in 2019, and we were surprised but pleased to see it back this year.

 Designed by local resident and artist Meredith Connelly, a half-mile forest walking trail guides visitors through a series of light displays.
 The installations resemble mushrooms, crystals, vines, honeycombs and other curious shapes.

-Tip: The trail can be dark in places so we recommend bringing a flashlight.
+Tip: The trail can be very dark in places so we recommend bringing a flashlight.

 The center has also installed a 17,000 square foot ice skating rink for the season.
 The light trail starts just behind the ice rink.

-- Starting November 19 – The lights and ice-skating rink will run for the season.
+- Starting mid-November – The lights and ice-skating rink will run until February.